 Labrastaffs are also sometimes known as Staffadors and Staffy Labs.
-You can find these mixed breed dogs in shelters and breed-specific rescues, so remember to always adopt!
+You may find these mixed breed dogs in shelters and rescues, so remember to always adopt!
 Don’t shop if you’re looking to add one of these dogs to your home.

 The Labrastaff is a dog with a lot of energy and athletic prowess.
 If you’re an outdoorsy type of family, this dog will love coming along on errands and trips to parks or hiking areas.
 They’re loyal to their family and will strike up strong bonds with the kids in a household.
 True to the dog’s social nature, they don’t enjoy being alone for long periods of time and may get into mischief if you leave them alone at home or in a yard.
 So ensure family members are around the Labrastaff as much as possible.

-See below for all Labrastaff facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Labrastaffs!

 Labrastaff Mixed Dog Breed Pictures